FedorIvachev/IoThingsBeautifulLab/README.md

 5. On the top of Unity Editor, select Mixed Reality Toolkit -> Utilities -> Oculus -> Integrate Oculus Integration Unity Modules;
 ![](/Readme/Files/Screenshot(33).png)

 6. Navigate to File-Build Settings.
-Inside Scenes in Build, select add open scenes, make sure that only Client scene is added, right click on the other scenes and delete them;
+Inside Scenes in Build, select add open scenes, make sure that only Client scene is added, right click on the other scenes and delete them.
+Switch build platform to Android;

 7.1 To run the platform on Oculus Quest, Build and Run the project;